silvacms/documentation/source/layout/base.rst

   src/silvatheme/blogtheme/configure.zcml

-Creation of a Layer and a Skin
+Creation of a layer and a skin
 ------------------------------

 The first task in creating a theme is to create a :term:`layer` and